homermultitext/hmt-editor-container/README.md

 A docker container for HMT editing.

+## TL;DR

+If you have docker installed, run

+        run-hmt.sh

+to start a container with all the tools you need for editing HMT project material.

 ## Latest version: 1.0.0

 Images are tagged with versions according to semantic versioning.
 See [this blog post](https://medium.com/@mccode/using-semantic-versioning-for-docker-image-tags-dfde8be06699).